dkovacs24/ReviOS_faq/docs/install.md

 ### Partitions

 !!! info "Missing driver"
     When you arrive to the partition making and selecting part of the installing process, but the installer asks for drivers, you might need Intel Rapid Storage Technology (IRST) drivers.
-[Here is a helping guide from the Asus Support page.](https://www.asus.com/support/FAQ/1044458/)
+[Here is a helping guide from the Asus Support page](https://www.asus.com/support/FAQ/1044458/).

 !!! warning "Important"
-    This part of the setup relies on the knowledge of your drives, which we discuss at [Check what drives and partitions you have](#check-what-drives-and-partitions-you-have).
+    This part of the setup relies on the knowledge of your drives, which we discuss at [Check what drives and partitions you have section](#check-what-drives-and-partitions-you-have).

 ![installer2](img/install/8_installer2.png)